chase-manning/skittles/README.md

 Make it a cli app
 Create and deploy package
+save artifacts/build
-Remove tabs in yul, surely this can be automated or somethign Use the `FoxOperator` strings for the assemby stuff Try changing balance to 1 in the contract and run tests
+Remove tabs in yul, surely this can be automated or somethign Use the `SkittlesOperator` strings for the assemby stuff Try changing balance to 1 in the contract and run tests add prepublish

 Add more support
 remove Token.yul